News / Analysis

 Finance Update – Bullying the Little GuyMay 11, 2020

 Asian equities this morning straddled the zero line as the Nikkei added a percent and the Hang Seng, 1.6%.
-Tailwind is being supplied by a return to pre-COVID conditions, quashed by concerns over a 2nd wave of the virus.
+Tailwind is being supplied by a The benefit one receives on an investment. to pre-COVID conditions, quashed by concerns over a 2nd wave of the virus.

 In a sign of the times, Disney’s Shanghai park reopened overnight after a 3-month shutdown.
 Direct Chinese investments in the US dropped to decade-long lows, reports Reuters, as bilateral tensions mount.